 The following comment of hers, which provoked me to write this post, is erroneous and reveals her naïveté – “Salah Abdeslam, who helped orchestrate the attacks on Paris, managed to slip out of the country afterward.
 Four months later, he was found hiding in Molenbeek, the Brussels neighborhood where he grew up.
 That’s one of the hardest facts to reconcile: these are Europeans attacking their own homelands.”

-Excuse me??
-Europeans??
-Attacking their own homelands??
+Europeans attacking their own homelands??
+Are you serious?
+The terrorists in question are about as European as Inuits.
 Their homeland, or to use the word in a certain Arab dialect, their bled, is in North Africa.
 Not France.
 Not Belgium.
 But Morocco, Algeria or Tunisia, otherwise called the North African Maghreb. (the Arabic word, ‘maghreb’ means ‘where the sun sets’ because of its westerly direction.)

-Let’s call a spade a spade.
 The terrorists in question are Muslim Arabs who speak Arabic.
 (WARNING – do not misconstrue this sentence to believe that all Muslim Arabs who speak Arabic are terrorists.)
 They were either born in Europe, or came to Europe as children, or later on as adults, but one thing is sure: their parents are from North Africa, and strong connections remain not only to the region, but to the culture, language and religion.
 As is common with immigrants the world over, the parents bring their customs with them to their host country.
 Sure, the children are socialized and receive a European education outside of the home, but inside the home they might as well be back in the bled.
+The parents of many are illiterate.

 Example – a few months ago, I asked a work colleague of mine the following question – “Do you feel French or Moroccan?” (a small group of us were having a discussion about identity.)
 Here’s what she replied – “Muslim.”